 The purpose of an Event Notification Service (ENS) is to alert care providers about their patients’ Admissions, Discharges, and Transfers (ADT) to and from Emergency Departments (ED), hospitals, and post-acute care facilities.
-ADT alerts can include clinical data, such as reason for visit, test results, and diagnosis depending on the ENS services provided.
+ADT alerts can include some clinical data, such as reason for visit and diagnosis depending on the ENS services provided.

 ENS is a specialized form of Health Information Exchange (HIE) that occurs after ADT events.
 It relies on an ENS system to automate the ADT alert distribution to efficiently and securely send patient information to care providers.
 ENS is offered by ENS vendors that have developed such an ENS system.
 When providers subscribe to an ENS vendor, they can exchange alerts with all providers subscribed to the same vendor.